-Talent planning can help you answer all these questions with ease, and build a reliable, scalable, and predictable hiring strategy for your business.
+A talent planning strategy can help you answer all these questions with ease.
+Not only that, it helps to build a reliable, scalable, and predictable hiring strategy for your business.

-What is talent planning?
+What is Talent Planning?

 Talent planning is a comprehensive strategy for hiring, developing, and retaining talent in a company.
 Given how quickly the job landscape changes today, it’s imperative to have a plan for your future hiring needs.

 If you want to ensure that you retain your best talent and keep hiring only the best people in the years to come, talent planning will be one of the best decisions for your HR team and the entire company.

-4 Talent Planning Best Practices
+5 Talent Planning Best Practices

-Once you know your plans for the future, it’s time to talk to the people who know your workforce best – the managers.
-If you have a big enough establishment, you’ll probably have more than one hiring manager.
-If not, you can just have a conversation with your department managers instead.
+Talk to the people who know your workforce best – the managers.
+If you have a big enough establishment, you’ll probably have one or more hiring managers in each department, so take your time!

-- Which roles they are currently lacking
+- Which roles are you currently lacking?

 If they are well acquainted with the people they manage, they should be able to give you an answer to these questions so you can manage your talent plan with more accurate data.